Writers-Instagram/intern-interview-task-kyma/regular/task/technical-writing-task-stekol.md

 ## Namespace

 A namespace is a cluster of names.
 It ensures that all the objects of a cluster have unique names so that they can be clearly identified.
-Namespaces are a way of sharing cluster resources among multiple users.
+Namespaces are a way of sharing cluster resources among numerous users.
 Users across multiple teams can access these resources and work on the same projects.